-This signature represented hundreds of genes that are differentially expressed and, by itself, did not distinguish between driver genes of critical COVID-19 and genes that react to the disease.
-Therefore, we then selected the top 600 most informative genes and used them as input for structural causal modeling (SCM) to identify likely drivers of critical COVID-19.
-We confirmed that these 600 genes are biologically relevant for distinguishing between critical and non-critical patients by retraining an ensemble ML classifier using only those 600 genes (table S4).
-Previous work has shown that SCM of RNA-seg data produces causal dependency structures, which are indicative of the signal transduction cascades that occur within cells and drive phenotypic and pathophenotypic development (40).
+transduction cascades that occur within cells and drive phenotypic and pathophenotypic development (40).
 However, this approach works best if the gene sets are stable and consistent across six different algorithms, as shown here.
 The resultant SCM output is presented as a directed acyclic graph (DAG) (Fig. 5B), a gene network representing the putative flow of causal information, with genes on the left predicted to have the greatest degree of influence on the entire state of the network.
 Perturbing these genes is the most likely to be disruptive to the state of the network (fig. S4) and is expected to exert the greatest effect on the expression of downstream genes.
-The top five genes associated with the greatest degree of putative causal dependency were ADAM9, RAB10, MCEMP1, MS4A4A and GCLM, and all five of these genes were significantly up-regulated in critical patients with false discovery rates (FDR) of $1.6 \times 10^{-11}$ , $3.1 \times 10^{-12}$ , $1.6 \times 10^{-11}$ , $1.0 \times 10^{-9}$ and $5.3 \times 10^{-13}$ , respectively (Fig. 5C).
+The top five genes associated with the greatest degree of putative causal dependency were ADAM9, RAB10, MCEMP1, MS4A4A, and GCLM, and all five of these genes were significantly up-regulated in critical patients with false discovery rates (FDRs) of 1.6×10^{-11} , 3.1×10^{-12} , 1.6×10^{-11} , 1.0×10^{-9} , and 5.3×10^{-9} 10^{-13} , respectively (Fig. 5C).

-To further assess the informativeness of this COVID-19 gene expression signature, we employed a second independent patient cohort consisting of critical COVID-19 patients sampled at the time of entry into the ICU and recovered critical patients sampled at three months after discharge from the ICU.
-Patients in this second cohort were from a more typical COVID-19 ICU population as no exclusion criteria based on age or absence of comorbidities were applied (table S1).
-Although non-critical COVID-19 patients cannot be assumed to be the same as recovered critical COVID-19 patients, and thus the ML models from the first patient cohort cannot be directly applied to the second, the second patient cohort was used to provide additional evidence of the overall importance of the gene expression signature related to critical forms of COVID-19.
-The driver genes followed the same trend in the second patient cohort; namely that all five of these genes showed increased expression in the critical COVID-19 patient groups (fig. S5A).
-Moreover, an ensemble of ML classifiers trained on the second cohort using the 600 genes identified in the first group of patients was well able to differentiate between critical and recovered patients (fig. S5B and C); classification performance when training on the differentially expressed genes between critical and recovered patients was nearly the same as the first patient cohort (table S5), which further suggests a substantial degree of biological relevance of this gene signature.
+To further assess the informativeness of this COVID-19 gene expression signature, we used a second independent patient cohort consisting of critical patients with COVID-19 sampled at the time of entry into the ICU and recovered critical patients sampled at 3 months after discharge from the ICU.
+Patients in this second cohort were from a more typical COVID-19 ICU population, as no exclusion criteria based on age or absence of comorbidities were applied

+(table S1).
+Although non-critical patients with COVID-19 cannot be assumed to be the same as recovered critical patients with COVID-19 and, thus, the ML models from the first patient cohort cannot be directly applied to the second, the second patient cohort was used to provide additional evidence of the overall importance of the gene expression signature related to critical forms of COVID-19.
+The driver genes followed the same trend in the second patient cohort, namely, that all five of these genes showed increased expression in the critical COVID-19 patient groups (fig. S5A).
+Moreover, an ensemble of ML classifiers trained on the second cohort using the 600 genes identified in the first group of patients was well able to differentiate between critical and recovered patients (fig. S5, B and C); classification performance when training on the differentially expressed genes between critical and recovered patients was nearly the same as the first patient cohort (table S5), which further suggests a substantial degree of biological relevance of this gene signature.

-ADAM9 is a driver of ARDS in critical COVID-19 patients.
+ADAM9 Is a Driver of ARDS in Critical Patients with COVID-19